alourei/NEXTSim/README.md

 License
 -------

-NEXTsim is distributed under the terms of the GNU Lesser General Public Licence version 3 (LGPL)
+NEXTSim is distributed under the terms of the GNU Lesser General Public Licence version 3 (LGPL)